jerry-ye-xu/jerry-ye-xu.github.io/_posts/2019-8-11-using-r-in-python.md

 As you might know, `pnorm` will return a Gaussian CDF given the quantile, which is 0.975.

-Now, let's say you wanted to manipulate this with some arithmetic.
+Now let's say you wanted to manipulate this with some arithmetic.

 ```python
 q_prime = q + 1